 Dante stared at his phone system like it was a live cobra.

-After a second of stillness, he sprung out of his chair dashed to the window.
+After a second of stillness, he sprung out of his chair and dashed to the window.
 They were on the 54th-floor penthouse of a skyscraper in downtown Manhattan.
-The luxuriousness of the offices was palpable; the clean, elegant interior was decorated with paintings and furniture that looked like the were worth more than some people made in their entire lives.
+The luxuriousness of the offices was palpable; the clean, elegant interior was decorated with paintings and furniture that looked like they were worth more than some people made in their entire lives.
 The man’s desk had what she was sure was a gold trim and stylized gold inlay set into the top.
 Zephyr had to quiet her inner Águila who wanted to let the man be torn from his cushy life and force him to see what the slums of Africa were like for just one day.

 But that was not what this was about.
 Dante pressed his hands against the glass and looked down towards the streets below, searching for his hunters.